holgerbrandl/joblist/faq.md

 ```

 ## How to use jl to monitor a large number of jobs?

 Since jl startup is limited by the underlying java VM, subsequent invocation might be too slow to monitor/submit large (ie >1k) jobs jobs

 There are 2 options to overcome this limitation

 * Batch submissions: `jl` can read job definitions from stdin.
-It expectes one job per line
+It expects one job per line

 	```
 	for job_nr in $(seq 1 10); do